eternityyxb/Smart-Student-Attendance-System-on-Android-using-NFC-GPS/README.md

 # Attendance-Management-System-NFC-GPS
-A prototype of Attendance Management System using NFC and GPS to take attendance for Higher Educational Institution <br/>
+A prototype of Attendance Management System using Near-Field-Communication and Global-Positioning-System to take attendance for Higher Educational Institution <br/>
 Two modules have been implemented: Lecturer and Student

 ## Tools